Home

 In a strength based inclusive workforce, do we need to reconsider job descriptions?

-When you are embedding positive psychology, strength based practices and processes and inclusivity, I realise how damaging job descriptions can be!
+When you are embedding positive psychology, strength based practices and inclusivity, I realise how damaging job descriptions can be!

 They are static documents which box people in – they don’t encourage innovation or personalisation and are often are used as a reason for why they cannot go the extra mile.